carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 submit requests, how many requests you can make in an hour, how many Tweets you can download in a month.

-That last regulation is something we should highlight.
+That last policy is something we should highlight.
 The level of API access you have is limited to 500,000 Tweets per month.
 For that reason, while we collect Tweets during this workshop, let's get in the habit of limiting ourselves to 500 Tweets.